DuckyBlender/duck_transcriber/README.md

 ## Environment Variables

 - `TELEGRAM_BOT_TOKEN`: the token for the Telegram bot.
+- `TELEGRAM_SECRET_TOKEN`: a secret token for validating webhook requests.
+You can use any random string (e.g., generate one with `openssl rand -hex 32`).
+This token must be provided when setting up the webhook.
 - `GROQ_API_KEY`: the API key(s) for the Groq Whisper API.
 Supports multiple keys separated by commas for automatic failover on rate limits (e.g., `key1,key2,key3`).
 - `DYNAMODB_TABLE`: the name of the DynamoDB table where transcriptions are stored.